openhab/org.openhab.ui.habmin/CONTRIBUTING.md

 Anything not tagged in the above format will simply not appear in the changelog, so you can choose yourself if it shows up (again, be considerate).

+# Contribution Requirements

+- Contributions are only accepted through Github pull requests.
+- When you contribute, you agree to give a non-exclusive license to @cdjackson to use that contribution in any context.
+- If you use content provided by another party, it must be appropriately licensed using an open source license (MIT, EPL, Apache).